 A non-greasy fine texture with a level 2 on the comedogenic scale giving this oil a low chance of clogging your pores.
 Its rich linoleic content combined with its 9% pure Gamma Linoleic Acid gives it a rich fast acting reputation.
 Recommended for skin issues such as Acne, Eczema and Psoriasis.

 Containing Gamma Linoleic Acid, Vitamins A, B1, B2, B6 and E. Its GLA content improves the speed of the benefit from its rich Linoleic acid content while adding a host of its own skin nourishing perks!
 The B vitamins alongside the Retinol content improves skin health while reducing fine lines and wrinkles and helps reduce pore size!
 We recommend this oil for all skin types but primarily acne prone or oily skin due to its rich Linoleic acid content reducing over production of sebum which causes oily skin tones and reduces the chances of acne breakouts.

-Detailed benefits of Primrose oil below:
+Detailed benefits of Primrose seed Oil see below:

-Concentration: up to 75%
+Concentration up to 76%

 A Polyunsaturated fatty acid (better known as Omega 6 or vitamin F).
-Our bodies can produce Linoleic acid, so we must get it primarily through food consumption.
-With its light texture and primarily concentrating on the Epidermis, it works to the skin’s Lipid barrier.
+Our bodies can’t produce Linoleic acid, so we must get it primarily through food consumption.
+With its light texture and primarily concentrating on the Epidermis, it works to improve the skin’s Lipid barrier.
 This helps to lock in moisture while balancing Sebum levels.
 Linoleic acid is known to be good for most skin types, but its primary benefit is for oily skin due to its ability to balance Sebum levels usually caused by too high a concentration of Oleic acid.